-Challenging an Employment and Support Allowance Decision - Appeal against the decision
+Challenging a Housing Benefit decision - Appeal against the decision

 Appeal against the decision

-An appeal is a way of telling the benefit office that you think a decision is wrong.
+An appeal is a way of telling your local authority or the Housing Executive (Northern Ireland) that you think a decision is wrong.

 If you appeal on the official appeal form, this can help you to give all the information that is needed.

 Your local authority or the Housing Executive (Northern Ireland) may have their own appeal form that you can use.

 You should contact your local authority or the Housing Executive (Northern Ireland) to find out how to make an appeal in your area.

 If you decide to appeal by writing to your local authority or Housing Executive (Northern Ireland) make sure you include the following details:

 - The date of the decision you are appealing against